Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 - Prefer IPv4 over IPv6.
 - Prefer zero flags over set flags.
 - Prefer standard ports over random high ports.

+This corresponds to finding the *shortest path* to the `true` terminal in the BDD, where edge weights are determined by the "complexity" of the variable assignment.

 === Trace Slicing